American Girl: Dolls and accessories

 The Historical Characters line of 18-inch dolls, which were derived from the 18-inch dolls made by Götz in West Germany (known as Germany from October 1990) during the late 1980s to the 1990s, were initially the main focus of Pleasant Company, founded by Pleasant Rowland in 1986.
+The Historical Characters included Kirsten Larson, Samantha Parkington, and Molly McIntire.
+Each doll represented a girl from a different era in American history.
+Kirsten, a Swedish immigrant from 1854; Samantha, an Edwardian-era orphan from 1904; and Molly, a World War II-era girl from 1944.
+These original dolls formed the foundation of the American Girl historical collection, which aimed to educate and inspire through storytelling and play.
 This product line aims to teach aspects of American history through a six-book series from the perspective of a girl living in that time period.
-Pleasant Rowland came up with the idea after she returned from a trip to Colonial Williamsburg, where she noticed there was a significant void in the toy market for younger-aged dolls and saw an opportunity to provide an alternative to baby and adult dolls.
+Rowland came up with the idea after she returned from a trip to Colonial Williamsburg, where she noticed there was a significant void in the toy market for younger-aged dolls and saw an opportunity to provide a more educational alternative to baby and adult dolls, especially with Barbie which garnered controversy for perceived sexualization and imposing unrealistic expectations for young girls.
 Although the books are written for girls who are at least eight years old, they endeavor to cover significant topics such as child labor, child abuse, poverty, racism, slavery, animal abuse and war in appropriate manners for the understanding and sensibilities of their young audiences.
+In 1991, Felicity Merriman, a spirited girl growing up during the American Revolution, was introduced as the fourth historical character.

+Addy Walker was introduced in September 1993 as the fifth American Girl historical character and the first Black doll in the collection, debuting at the National Council of Negro Women’s Black Family Reunion Celebration in Washington, D.C.
+Her storyline is set during the American Civil War, focusing on her escape from slavery in North Carolina with her mother to freedom in Philadelphia in 1864.
+Addy’s six-book Central Series, written by Connie Rose Porter and vetted by Black historians, earned acclaim for its educational and culturally authentic portrayal, selling over a million copies within a year of publication.
+The character marked a groundbreaking expansion in the brand’s diversity, serving as the only Black historical doll for nearly two decades and becoming a powerful tool for introducing themes of resilience, slavery, and African American history to young readers.